mjpekala/bio-segmentation/README.md

 (nohup make -f Makefile.isbi GPU=2 train &) > train.large.isbi.out
 ```

-Once training is complete (or, alternately, using the provided weights we generated) you can evaluate (subsets of) the ISBI test volume via one of:
+*To deploy a CNN*, once training is complete you can evaluate (subsets of) the ISBI test volume via one of:
 ```
     make -f Makefile.isbi deploy
     make -f Makefile.isbi deploy-slice0
     make -f Makefile.isbi deploy-sub
 ```

-Alternatively, a simple example (in the form of a Jupyter notebook) is provided [here](./isbi2012_deploy.ipynb).
+Alternatively, there is a [simple example](./isbi2012_deploy.ipynb) in the form of a Jupyter notebook.

 ## Comments About Performance